darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/mac/install-mac.md

     fi
     ```

-7. Save your  `bash_profile` file and exit Visual Studio Code.
+7. Save the file and exit Visual Studio Code.

+### Verify the Installation

 8. Move back to your terminal window.